finbourne/lusid-sdk-python-preview/sdk/docs/ChartOfAccountsApi.md

     scope = 'scope_example' # str | The scope of the Chart of Accounts.
 code = 'code_example' # str | The code of the Chart of Accounts.
 Together with the scope this uniquely identifies the Chart of Accounts. as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the Posting Module.
 Defaults to returning the latest version              of each Posting Module if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing Posting Modules; this              value is returned from the previous call.
-If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the results to this number.
+If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results.
 For example, to filter on the Posting Module status, specify \"status eq 'Active'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional)

     try:
         # [EXPERIMENTAL] ListPostingModules: List Posting Modules
-        api_response = api_instance.list_posting_modules(scope, code, as_at=as_at, page=page, start=start, limit=limit, filter=filter)
+        api_response = api_instance.list_posting_modules(scope, code, as_at=as_at, page=page, limit=limit, filter=filter)
         pprint(api_response)
     except ApiException as e:
         print("Exception when calling ChartOfAccountsApi->list_posting_modules: %s\n" % e)